sekogan/readable-file-writer/README.md

 ### ReadableFileWriter.createReadStream

 Creates a readable stream.
 Readable streams can be created and used at any time, even if the writing pipeline is finished and the instance of ReadableFileWriter is destroyed.
+All readers get the file's data from the very beginning, no matter when they were created.

 Any number of readable streams can be created.